Secure your house

 - Remember to remove keys from locked windows and to keep them out of sight in a safe place.

-- If you are replacing windows – consider laminated glass.
-This glass has a layer of vinyl between two sheets of glass making it difficult to break.
+- If you are replacing windows, consider laminated glass.
+It has a layer of vinyl between two sheets of glass, making it difficult to break.

 - As a last resort, consider fitting security grilles to vulnerable windows – many DIY shops now sell decorative wrought iron grilles.